learnbymakingwales/learnbymakingwales.github.io/en/resource/design-challenge.md

 Each year the festival attracts 25,000 people.
 It’s family friendly, and prides itself on being one of the world's most ethical music festivals.
 You can get a sense of what it feels like in this short film on YouTube (bit.ly/green-man-film)

-> **This is fictional** - we've made it up to help us think about designing products and services to meet the needs of users.
+> **This is fictional** - we've made it up to help teams think about designing products and services to meet the needs of users.
 We picked Green Man festival because it's proudly-good-for-you-Welsh and everyone loves that!
-If you get the chance, [you should definitely go](https://www.greenman.net/tickets/).
+If you get the chance [you should definitely go](https://www.greenman.net/tickets/).

 ## Stories from attendees